YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

-One of the primary goals in designing YAC is to create an interface with a lower barrier of entry, in other words, one with a gentler learning curve.
+\textit{What socio-technical (e.g., learnability) dimensions are considered?} One of the primary goals in designing YAC is to create an interface with a lower barrier of entry, in other words, one with a gentler learning curve.
 This goal motivated our choice to use natural language text as the primary input for YAC.
 We assume that users of YAC are expert researchers and have an initial question.
 Thus, they will be able to write that question down.
 The second strategy to help with the learnability of YAC is to progressively build up the complexity of the interface.
 When the session begins, there will be no visualizations and no filters applied.
 As the user asks questions, filters, and visualizations will be progressively added to the interface.
 This approach introduces user interface complexity --- just in time --- right when the user needs it, as opposed to traditional interfaces, which display all features upfront.

 Several other technical and economic factors also influence the tool's adoptability.
 The input and output of the tool are designed to be simple, easy to work with, and utilize existing standards.
 The input to YAC is a data package that defines the existing entities and their relationships.
 We use an existing standard, instead of defining our own standard, to utilize existing tools and datasets.
 The next consideration is how YAC can be accessed.
-YAC is an open-source tool developed as a front-end application; thus, if it is deployed, it can be easily accessed by anyone with a personal computer and internet access.
-However, one important consideration here is the economic cost of the large language models.
-YAC's multi-agent system currently makes calls to OpenAI's API service, which charges based on token usage.
-This has a potential impact on adoptability, because it means that users must either provide their own API key and pay OpenAI, or a central organization has to pay OpenAI for broader use of YAC.
-YAC also uses a fine-tuned model as part of its multi-agent system.
-This model was fine-tuned from \textit{Llama-3.1-8B-Instruct} an open-source model.
-Our model is free and available for anyone to use; however, running inference of this model requires more significant capabilities than a personal computer.
-Thus, there is an economic impact associated with hosting and running our model.
+YAC is an open-source tool developed as a front-end application (\url{https://hms-dbmi.github.io/udi-chat/}) and can be accessed by anyone with a personal computer and internet access.
+However, actually using the tool incurs an economic cost, due to the large language models YAC's multi-agent system currently makes calls to OpenAI's API service, which charges based on token usage.
+This has a potential impact on adoptability, because it means that users must either provide their own API key and pay OpenAI, which is the case for our standalone version.
+Alternatively a central organization has to pay OpenAI for broader use of YAC, which is the case for the deployment integrated into the HuBMAP data portal.